eighthjouster/jscause/Documentation.md

 The `error` messages could be the following (list not complete):

-  - `Invalid cookie name. string expected.`
+  - `Invalid cookie name.
+String expected.`

 See also:
  - [rt.getCookie](#rtgetcookie)